Charles Maurice de Talleyrand-Périgord: Early life

-He was not ordained a priest until four years later, on 19 December 1779, at the age of 25.
-Very soon, in 1780, he attained the influential position of Agent-General of the Clergy, and was instrumental in promoting the drawing up of a general inventory of Church properties in France as of 1785, along with a defence of "inalienable rights of the Church", the latter being a stance he would later deny.
+He was not ordained a Catholic priest until four years later, on 19 December 1779, at the age of 25.
+Very soon, in 1780, he attained the influential position of Agent-General of the Clergy, and was instrumental in promoting the drawing up of a general inventory of Church properties in France as of 1785, along with a defense of "inalienable rights of the Church", the latter being a stance he later denied.
 In 1788, the influence of Talleyrand's father and family overcame the King's dislike and obtained his appointment as Bishop of Autun, with a stipend of 22,000 livres.
 He was consecrated a bishop on 4 January 1789 by Louis-André de Grimaldi.
-The undoubtedly able Talleyrand, though hardly devout and even free-thinking in the Enlightenment mould, was outwardly respectful of religious observance.
+The undoubtedly able Talleyrand, though hardly devout and even free-thinking in the Enlightenment mold, was outwardly respectful of religious observance.
 In the course of the Revolution, however, he was to manifest his cynicism and abandon all orthodox Catholic practice.
 He resigned his bishopric on 13 April 1791.
 On 29 June 1802, Pope Pius VII laicized Talleyrand, an event most uncommon at the time in the history of the Church.